On the Potential of Microtubules for Scalable Quantum Computation: Conclusions and Outlook

-For convenience we have assembled tables \ref{tab:parameters} and \ref{tab:bioquantum_parameters}, where typical values of parameters that are relevant to proposed quantum (computation) values in biosystems, to be compared with the pertinent parameters of our cavity model of MT reviewed here.
-Using MTs as the substrate for biocomputers can only be resolved experimentally by performing experiments such as those proposed here and elsewhere in the literature.
-Another potential path is to attempt manmade quantum computers following the example of the MT, but using appropriate spin systems to construct the basic structures.
+For reference, Tables~\ref{tab:parameters} and~\ref{tab:bioquantum_parameters} summarize typical parameter values relevant to proposed quantum information mechanisms in biosystems, compared with those in our MT cavity model.
+Ultimately, determining whether MTs can serve as substrates for biocomputation requires targeted experiments of the type proposed here and in related studies.
+A complementary approach is to design synthetic quantum devices inspired by MT architectures, for example by using engineered spin systems to replicate their essential features.